perchlabs/setupify/README.md

 #### How to start

-In the `setup/` directory there are three files; `menu.sh`, `provision.sh` and `settings.sh`.
+In the `setup/` directory there are three files; `install`, `menu` and `settings`.

-By running `./setup/provision.sh` without any arguments you will see the following:
+By running `./setup/install` without any arguments you will see the following:

 ```
-dschissler@setupify:~/setupify$ ./setup/provision.sh
+dschissler@setupify:~/setupify$ ./setup/install
 An OS name must be specified for provisioning.
 Possible OS names include:
 ubuntu1804
 ```

-So you would run `./setup/provision.sh ubuntu1804` to start the automated provisioning.
+So you would run `./setup/install ubuntu1804` to start the automated provisioning.
 Setupify will first obtain sudo permissions for later use.

 ### Menu Assisted Provisioning